 Health Benefits of Balm of Gilead

-Anti-Inflammatory Activity: One of the most common applications for Balm of Gilead is as a topical ointment on inflamed areas of the skin.
-For example, it acts in a similar way to aloe when applied to sunburn, as it can quickly suck out the heat and itchiness due to the antioxidant and anti-inflammatory compounds found within this powerful oil.
-Similarly, when it is applied to areas affected by arthritis, it can reduce inflammation, effectively eliminating pain as well.
+One of the most common applications for Balm of Gilead might be as a topical ointment on inflamed areas of the skin.
+For example, it might act in a similar way to aloe when applied to sunburn, as it can quickly suck out the heat and itchiness due to the antioxidant and anti-inflammatory compounds found within this powerful oil.
+Similarly, when it is applied to areas affected by arthritis, it can reduce inflammation, might effectively eliminating pain as well.

-Immune System: When you are ill, you can apply Balm of Gilead to your chest in the form of a warm rub before you go to sleep.
-This can help to clear up coughs and colds, both by absorbing into the skin and being inhaled as your skin naturally heats the oil.
-The expectorant nature of Balm of Gilead can help expel mucus and phlegm, which speeds the healing process.
+When you are ill, you can apply Balm of Gilead to your chest in the form of a warm rub before you go to sleep.
+This might help to clear up coughs and colds, both by absorbing into the skin and being inhaled as your skin naturally heats the oil.
+The expectorant nature of Balm of Gilead may help expel mucus and phlegm, which speeds the healing process.

 For men with enlarged prostates, urination can be a painful or even impossible endeavor.
-Fortunately, Balm of Gilead has certain diuretic qualities, that when combined with its anti-inflammatory ability, can help stimulate urination.
-This helps the body expel excess toxins, salts, fats, and even water that the body doesn’t need to retain, increasing overall health and reducing strain on the bladder and kidneys.
+Fortunately, Balm of Gilead might have certain diuretic qualities, that when combined with its anti-inflammatory ability, can help stimulate urination.
+This might help the body expel excess toxins, salts, fats, and even water that the body doesn’t need to retain, increasing overall health and reducing strain on the bladder and kidneys.

-Soothe the Stomach: If you have ever suffered from chronic diarrhea or IBS, Balm of Gilead has been known to reduce these often violent disorders of the stomach, as well as conditions like cystitis.
-While the exact chemical pathways aren’t clear in the gastrointestinal effects of Balm of Gilead, generations of evidence speak for themselves.
+If you have ever suffered from chronic diarrhea or IBS, Balm of Gilead may have been known to reduce these often violent disorders of the stomach, as well as conditions like cystitis.
+While the exact chemical pathways may not be clear in the gastrointestinal effects of Balm of Gilead, generations of evidence speak for themselves.